mrquincle/visualsfm/README.md

 ## Warning

-This repository just exists to help you (and it's from source pull 2 years ago).
+This repository just exists to help you (and it's from source that is 2 years old!).
 I don't accept pull requests.
 I don't even have an nvidia card at the moment.